LFM8787/PSADT.ToastNotification/README.md

 * **Get-ToastNotificationResult** - Obtains the result of the execution and/or test of the protocol.
 * **Remove-ToastNotificationResult** - Removes any previous result when using protocol.
 * **Clear-ToastNotificationHistory** - Clear previously shown notifications from history.
-* **Register-WrappedToastNotificationEvent** - Register a WinRT event by wrapping it in a compatible object.
-* **Register-ToastNotificationEvents** - Registers the events triggered by the notification.
-* **Unregister-ToastNotificationEvents** - Stops and removes previously registered events.

 ## Configuration File
 General options and extended configuration for the wrapped functions: